-When the appliance is heating, the \$\mathbb{\|}\$ symbol will be lit on the display.
-It goes out during pauses in the heating.
+When the bottom cooking compartment V is heating up, the ${\sc l}$ symbol lights up in the display.
+It goes out during pauses in heating.

 When you are preheating the appliance, the optimal time to place your food in the cooking compartment is when the symbol first goes out.

-Note: Due to thermal inertia, the temperature displayed may be slightly different to the actual temperature inside the oven.
+Note: Due to thermal inertia, the actual temperature inside the cooking compartment may differ slightly from the temperature that is displayed.